 There is still to make 8 connection cables, a splitter, a relay for splitter, LNA and two independent coaxial cables: 7/8 “for TX and 1/2” for RX.
 The set of antennas will be powered by 8 port splitter I0JXX (8 N sockets and one main 7/16), which is a proven solution.
 For transmission and reception, Rafał has TS-2000X (QRO is under preparation) and a parallel SDRplay RSPduo receiver.
 The first rehearsals will be 50 W.

 The antenna rotation construction is placed in the antenna trolley.
 The AZ drive is a solid old-style Żyrardów rotor from the late 90’s that drives a 60 mm tube in the thrust bearing.
 At the end of the pipe, an EL rotating mechanism is welded, using a cross beam, two solid steel hinges and an 24 inch electric actuator.
 The whole structure is made by Rafał himself.
 The 14 m mast was made over 10 years ago for directional HF antennas.
 Temporarily to control the rotation, Rafał uses the old SAK232 controller for AZ, and Datcom 500controller for EL.
 Ultimately, Rafał wants to perform comprehensive autonomous control based on the Arduino project.

-Rafał, we are waiting for the completion of the work and the first QSO, we are keeping our fingers crossed, let us know about the progress.
+Rafał, congratulations!
 We wish you not only successful Earth-Moon-Earth QSOs, but also Earth-Mars-Earth HI HI!